-The cuckoo search algorithm applied to the formulated wind farm model made use of its default parameters in Table 1 to optimize the location and placement of the wind turbine in the wind farm layout.
+The cuckoo search algorithm applied to the formulated wind farm model used its default parameters in Table 1 to optimize the location and placement of the wind turbines in the wind farm layout.
 The obtained results for the procedure are presented in Fig. 4.
 Fig. 4 presents the wake of a turbine in the wind farm layout.